 Recovery for a hamstring strain

 The majority of people who injure their hamstrings will recover full function after completing a rehabilitation plan.
-Early treatment using a plan that includes the RICE protocol and chiropractic treatment is shown to lead to better function and quicker come back to sports.
+Early treatment using a plan that includes the RICE protocol and chiropractic treatment is shown to lead to better function and quickly come back to sports.